Dhruv-010010/Real-time-emotion-recognition-FER2013/README.md

 Open the local URL printed by Streamlit (usually `http://localhost:8501`) and allow browser camera access when prompted.

-> [!IMPORTANT]
-> Commit `Models/final_trained_model.keras` when you publish the repository.
-The application loads this bundled model automatically, using a path relative to the cloned project folder.
-No personal file path needs to be changed.

 ## 🧩 How the application is organised